signalfx/signalfx-python-tracing/signalfx_tracing/libraries/pymysql_/README.md

 import pymysql

 # ***
-# The SignalFx PyMySQL Auto-instrumenter works by monkey patching the pymysql.connect() method.
+# The SignalFx PyMySQL Auto-instrumentor works by monkey patching the pymysql.connect() method.
 # You must invoke auto_instrument() or instrument() before instantiating your client connection.
 #
 # from sfx_tracing import instrument